Physical Science Tests

 3. Who needs to take courses in Arabic?

-Language learning is an integral part of a university education, and learning another language is a worthwhile endeavor for any student, whether that language is one’s heritage language or a completely new language.
+Language learning is an integral part of university education, and learning another language is a worthwhile endeavor for any student, whether that language is one’s heritage language or a completely new language.
 The acquisition of a second or even third language increases one’s global literacy and helps to foster a greater appreciation of diversity.
 In our rapidly changing and increasingly interconnected world, students with skills in more than one language will be able to engage with the world in more meaningful and productive ways.

 Successful completion of lower-division coursework (or the equivalent) in Arabic through the 2C level may be used to satisfy the foreign language requirement in the School of Humanities.
 Completion of Arabic coursework through the 1C level may also be used to satisfy UCI’s Language Other Than English (Category VI) General Education requirement.
 Students majoring in International Studies must satisfy Language Other Than English requirements through the 2C level.
 Please consult your academic advisor if you have questions about these requirements.